aharjula/stack-cli-util/README.md

 ## Current state of development

 Changelog:
+ - 0.1.1 some fixes related to changes in the parser
  - 0.1.0 the first release:
   - Can eliminate unused attachments.
   - Should be able to convert multilang and mlang2 to `[[lang]]`, not necessary perfectly for MCQ labels or content inside the logic.